-The Cincinnati Transit Map abstracts a large and complicated bus-based transit system into a legible graph that emphasizes service frequency and connectivity over geographic accuracy and minute detail.
+The Cincinnati Transit Map abstracts a large and complicated bus-based transit system into a legible network that emphasizes service frequency and connectivity over geographic accuracy and trivial detail.

 The map’s first edition in 2011, with 30,000 copies, was mostly funded by Kickstarter and then distributed for free around Cincinnati.
 A second edition was soon called for and with a little more fundraising, another 20,000 maps were printed in 2012, again to be distributed for free.